gopheracademy/gopheracademy-web/content/gophercon-2020-agenda.md

 - One-Time 20% Promo Ticket (\$395 USD)
 - One-Time 20% Promo plus 10% Perpetual Ticket (\$595)

-The Community Ticket will give you access to all the standard conference programming from Wendesday, November 11th through Friday the 13th.
+The Community Ticket will give you access to all the standard conference programming from Wednesday, November 11th through Friday the 13th.
 At \$100, it's a steal!

 Two additional ticket types have been created to help GopherCon survive the financial crisis that Covid-19 has caused: